 The Conservation Alliance is a non-profit organization of outdoor businesses whose collective annual membership dues support grassroots citizen-action groups and their efforts to protect wild and natural areas.
 One hundred percent of its member companies dues go directly to diverse, local community groups across the nation.
-We at the Outdoor Gear Exchange have the same votes as to who receives grants as the biggest names in the outdoor industry.
+Outdoor Gear Exchange has the same votes as to who receives grants as the biggest names in the outdoor industry.
 We are proud that we can help make a difference through this great organization.
 To learn more about the conservation Alliance Visit Them.

 The Catamount Trail Association

 The Catamount Trail Association presides over 300 miles of cross country skiing trails that run the length of Vermont.
 The trail passes through national forest, state parks, 20 different town’s public lands and over 200 private parcels.
 The catamount trail association is committed to protecting the trail corridor by obtaining access easements and limiting the amount of the trial that falls on VAST trails.
 The Catamount Trail is a great resource that encourages people in all areas of Vermont to get out and enjoy the natural world in winter.
-We here at the Outdoor Gear Exchange believe that introducing the outdoors to people is the best way to help foster a relationship between the individual and the natural world.
+At Outdoor Gear Exchange, we believe that introducing the outdoors to people is the best way to help foster a relationship between the individual and the natural world.
 From these relationships grow environmental ethics which help inform people’s stances on environmental issues.
-This is why the Outdoor Gear Exchange is committed to supporting the Catamount Trail Association and their continued effort to develop the trail as a resource for all Vermonters.
+This is why Outdoor Gear Exchange is committed to supporting the Catamount Trail Association and their continued effort to develop the trail as a resource for all Vermonters.
 To Learn more about the Catamount Trail Visit Them.

 The Northern Forest Canoe Trail

-The Outdoor Gear Exchange is proud to support Crag Vermont A local not-for-profit organization dedicated to preserving access and conservation of Vermonts climbing resources.
+Outdoor Gear Exchange is proud to support Crag Vermont A local not-for-profit organization dedicated to preserving access and conservation of Vermont's climbing resources.
 Crag Vermont serves climbers, land managers, landowners, and the general public as an educational resource for responsible climbing, access status, historical information, species and habitat protection, and legal matters.
 To learn more about Crag Vermont Visit Them.

 We try to give back to our community in in as many ways as possible.
 Beyond our member organizations we donate to a variety of organizations both financially and otherwise to that are working in line with our environmental and social mission.
-Here are a few of the organizations that we have supported in 2006 both through our nickel plastic bag program and through other giving programs and what some of our recipients had to say about us.
+Here are a few of the organizations that we have supported both through our nickel plastic bag program and through other giving programs and what some of our recipients had to say about us.